Tebiba/triangle_tracker/README.md

 This is end of week two Independent Project that entails building an application that notifies one whether a triangle is isosceles, equilateral, scalene or not a triangle at all after input of three dimensions.

 Setup/Installation Requirements
-To start using this project ensure you have: atom and git are installed in your computer
-In github, git clone https://github.com/tebiba/triangle_tracker.git
+To start using this project ensure you have atom and git are installed in your computer then in github, git clone https://github.com/tebiba/triangle_tracker.git

 Link to Live Website: